WNFB

-WNFB (94.3 FM, "94.3 The Lake") is a commercial radio station licensed to Lake City, Florida, airing a classic hits format.
-It is owned by Newman Media, Inc. along with talk radio station WDSR 1340 AM.
+WNFB (94.3 FM, "94.3 The Lake") is a commercial radio station licensed to Lake City, Florida, United States, airing a classic hits format.
+It is owned by Newman Media, Inc. along with talk station WDSR.
 Both stations are operated by Southern Stone Communications under a local marketing agreement (LMA).

-WNFB has an effective radiated power of 50,000 watts.
 The transmitter is along County Road 49 at 148th Avenue in McAlpin.